-Record type Record(s) description (where required) Retention information/period Action at end of retention period (method of disposal) Special consideration information Any hard copy information relating to a special consideration application which has been submitted to an awarding body for a candidate and signed evidence produced by a senior leader in support of the application.
+Record type Record(s) description (where required) Retention information/period Action at end of retention period (method of disposal) results enquiry has been completed, whichever is later Second pair of eyes check forms Logs that must take place by a second person, immediately before a question paper packet is opened.
+The centre must keep them until the deadline for reviews of marking has passed or until any appeal, malpractice or other results enquiry has been completed, whichever is later.
+Confidential waste/shredding Special consideration information Any hard copy information relating to a special consideration application which has been submitted to an awarding body for a candidate and signed evidence produced by a senior leader in support of the application.
 All applications must be supported by signed evidence produced by a member of the senior leadership team.
 The centre must retain this evidence until after the publication of results.
-(Reference SC 6) Confidential destruction Suspected malpractice reports/outcomes Any hard copy information relating to a suspected or actual malpractice investigation/report submitted to an awarding body and outcome information from the awarding body.
-Transferred candidate arrangements Any hard copy information relating to a transferred candidate arrangement.
+Confidential destruction Suspected malpractice reports/outcomes Any hard copy information relating to a suspected or actual malpractice investigation/report submitted to an awarding body and outcome information from the awarding body.
+The centre must keep them until the deadline for reviews of marking has passed or until any appeal, malpractice or other results enquiry has been completed, whichever is later.
+Confidential waste/shredding Transferred candidate arrangements Any hard copy information relating to a transferred candidate arrangement.
 Applications submitted online via CAP.
-Very late arrival reports/outcomes Any hard copy information relating to a candidate arriving very late to an exam.
+The centre must keep them until the deadline for reviews of marking has passed or until any appeal, malpractice or other results enquiry has been completed, whichever is later.
+Confidential waste/shredding Very late arrival reports/outcomes Any hard copy information relating to a candidate arriving very late to an exam.
 Reports submitted online via CAP.
+The centre must keep them until the deadline for reviews of marking has passed or until any appeal, malpractice or other results enquiry has been completed, whichever is later.
+Confidential waste/shredding